openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 The policies and activities of Open Modeling Foundation are administered by shared, multi-level governance that includes an **Executive Director** (ED), an **Executive Committee** (EC), a **Members Council** (MC), and several **Working Groups**.
 The Members Council is the primary OMF governing body, responsible for approving policies, procedures, and standards.
 The Executive Committee manages and administers OMF activities, following policies, procedures, and standards approved by the Members Council.
 The Director and Executive committee are assisted by a Project Coordinator and a Cyberinfrastructure Support team.
 The working groups will organize key activity sets of the OMF.
 Additionally, next-generation scientists can participate in the activities of the OMF through an **Affiliated Student Association**.
 Organizations that do not wish to become full members, and individuals who do not wish to join a working group can still be associated with the OMF to a more limited extent as OMF **Affiliates**.
 This organization is represented schematically in the [attached diagram](https://github.com/openmodelingfoundation/openmodelingfoundation.github.io/files/6462528/OMF_org.pdf).

 ### Members Council
 The Open Modeling Foundation Members Council represents formally constituted organizations composed of or representing communities of modelers in the social and natural sciences.
 Examples of such organizations include scientific networks, professional societies, research institutes, national laboratories, other government agencies, universities, or commercial enterprises.
 Any such organization can be nominated for membership in the OMF or self-nominate.
-Any organization seeking membership in the OMF MC, must agree to support the mission and goals of the network, as described in this charter, to promote OMF approved standards, and to provide professional recognition to researchers engaged in standards-based modeling.
+Any organization seeking membership in the OMF MC, **must agree to support the mission and goals of the network**, as described in this charter, to promote OMF approved standards, and to provide professional recognition to researchers engaged in standards-based modeling.
 Nominations for membership will be evaluated by the Executive Committee and presented to the Membership Council for approval by a majority of the Council.

 **Each member organization is represented on the Members Council by a single voting individual**.
 The MC will review and approve OMF policies and modeling standards.
 It will also provide advice and support to the Executive Committee and Working Groups for carrying out governance policies, creating and administering standards, and carrying out other activities.
 The Members Council reviews and approves OMF policies and modeling standards.
 It provides advices and support to the Executive Director, Executive Committee, and Working Groups for carrying out governance policies, creating and administering standards, and carrying out other activities.
 It also facilitates communication between the Open Modeling Foundation and modeling scientists represented by OMF member organization.